Table of contents

 Editor's note:

 Internet cookies are as old as the world wide web itself, dating back to the early 1990s.
 What are they?
 What do they do?
 Are they a security risk?
 And most importantly, can you have them with milk?
-Let’s answer those questions with a quick overview.
+We'll answer these questions and more in this blog post.

 What are internet cookies?